kunjgit/GameZone/README.md

 </div>
 <br>

-- This project thanking all the contributors for having your valuable contribution to our project
+- This project thanks all the contributors for having your valuable contribution to our project
 - Make sure you show some love by giving ‚≠ê to our repository

 <br>